Ptarmigan Tunnel is a place of magnificent vistas in Many Glacier, Glacier National Park, Montana, USA.

 'Ptarmigan' is pronounced 'tar-mig-an'.
 A ptarmigan is a bird.
 Following an initial short section of steep trail, there is a stretch of nicely graded trail through forest before breaking out into open ground heading north on the east flank of the long and massive Ptarmigan Wall.

 Altitude is gradually gained above Ptarmigan Creek in the valley below.
 Weather is warming as skies are clearing and wind is decreasing to a gusty breeze.
-Beautiful Ptarmigan Lake appears with long switchbacks behind the lake, rising Z-like on Ptarmigan Wall and specifically reminiscent of Sentinel Pass above Larch Valley in Banff National Park, Alberta, Canada.
+Beautiful Ptarmigan Lake appears with long switchbacks behind the lake, rising Z-like on Ptarmigan Wall.

 The views from Ptarmigan Wall are breathtaking from the switchbacks above Ptarmigan Lake.
 Since this hike is unplanned and has not been fully researched, there is a bit of unnecessary anxiety searching for the tunnel which remains hidden until just prior to arrival.